FilippoMazzara/Progetto_IFO/README.md

 using another genetic standard is very likely that you do not need this because the app will handle all the conversions for you!

+The app will warn you if some of the following columns names are missing from your data set, not all of them are strictly required for the MAF standard.

+    ```
+    c("Gene", "Hugo_Symbol", "Chromosome", "VAF", "Variant_Classification", "Variant_Type",
+     "VARIANT_CLASS", "CLIN_SIG", "t_depth", "Reference_Allele", "Tumor_Seq_Allele2", "Start_Position",
+    "End_Position", "Existing_Variation", "HGVSp", "EXON", "Tumor_Sample_Barcode")
+    ```

+If the following columns are present in the final data set you will be able to select the respective filter from the sidebar:

+    ```
+    c("Chromosome", "VAF", "Variant_Classification", "Variant_Type", "VARIANT_CLASS",
+    "CLIN_SIG", "t_depth", "Start_Position", "End_Position")
+    ```

 If you are still having problems or if you just want to make a contribution for the project here are some of the inner workings of the
 conversion: